-A new multi-institutional effort to improve understanding and prediction of monsoon rainfall will launch in Fall 2018.
+The Monsoon Extremes project is a multi-institutional effort to improve understanding and prediction of monsoon rainfall.
 This effort is a partnership between William Boos at UC Berkeley, Travis O’Brien at the Lawrence Berkeley National Lab, and Paul Ullrich at UC Davis.

 Much of the water supply for low-latitude land regions, including the southwestern U.S., is delivered by propagating vortices and waves embedded within seasonal-mean, continental-scale monsoon circulations.
 These propagating disturbances—which include monsoon depressions, easterly waves, and orographically trapped moisture surges—frequently produce extreme precipitation that challenges water management networks, hydropower generation, and natural ecosystems.
 Furthermore, the influence of greenhouse gas emissions, atmospheric aerosols, and other products of energy generation on seasonal-mean and extreme monsoon precipitation remains poorly understood, in part because the global models and data used to study planetary-scale monsoon flow are only now beginning to achieve resolutions needed to represent the transient disturbances that produce much of the mean and extreme monsoon rainfall.
 This project will improve understanding of a variety of transient atmospheric disturbances in monsoon regions, the precipitation extremes they produce, and their interactions with larger-scale monsoon winds.
 The work will focus on synoptic (2-12 day) time scales, which include important events such as Gulf of California moisture surges, East Pacific easterly waves, and waves in the subtropical jets that lie on the poleward edge of monsoon regions.
 Metrics and statistical models will be developed for the North American monsoon; the applicability of these metrics and models to altered atmospheric states will be improved through comparison with the South Asian monsoon, which shares important dynamical characteristics with the North American monsoon.